 Worth getting out of bed for

-In Martinhal Sagres resort: tennis courts, a multi-purpose sports field, gym, sauna and steam room, four swimming pools, table tennis and pool table, a den for teenagers equipped with video games and a spa with indulgent treatments using Voya products.
+In Martinhal Sagres resort there are tennis courts, a multi-purpose sports field, gym, sauna and steam room, four swimming pools, table tennis and pool table, a den for teenagers equipped with video games and a spa with indulgent treatments using Voya products.
 There’s also a watersports centre at the beach, with windsurfing, paddling, kite surfing and kayaking facilities.
 Back on dry land, roam the national park next to the hotel by foot, or borrow mountain bikes.
 There are plenty of coastal paths to explore by eco-cart (effectively a go-kart with a sail).
 Sagres’ fishing port is popular for its seductive beaches; there are also the remains of a 17th-century fort and a lighthouse to admire.

 Stop for cocktails at Dromedário (+351 28 262 4219), the bar to Bossa Nova’s restaurant, and one of Sagres’ most popular nightspots.

 Way, way down in its southwest corner, Portugal tapers to a tempestuous point, Cape St Vincent.
 Here, cliffs rise more than 200 feet straight up from the ocean churn, raptors coast rapturously on the penny-whistling wind, and ancient myths abound: the Greeks called this spot Ophiussa (Land of Serpents), and the Romans Promontorium Sacrum (or Holy Promontory), the place from which you could see the world’s edge – out there, where the sun sets.
 The Cape is the perfect place to run away to when you’re swept up in the riptide of a new passion – an abandoned place for a weekend of abandonment.
 Or – in our case – when you’re exhausted new parents.
 ‘Did you book the babysitter?’ asks Mr Smith, breaking the silence instilled by the landscape…